Scams » Scam And Its Types » Invisible Home Improvements Scams

 bad Buddies home investment Scam

-5. Two men were arrested by Lakeland Police Department who tried to fleece $2,700 from an elderly woman for spraying silver paint on her roof claiming to follow up previous work done on the roof.
+5. Two men were arrested by the Lakeland Police Department after attempting to fleece $2,700 from an elderly woman by spraying silver paint on her roof, falsely claiming it was follow-up work from a previous repair.

 Elderly home investment scams